 According to Singh’s order in this case, KISPL filed a petition in the Bombay High Court to quash the DRI’s show-cause notice, but the court directed the DRI’s adjudicating authority to decide the case within three months.
 In December that year, Singh upheld the charges and penalised the company and its directors.
 Thereafter, KISPL filed another petition before the Bombay High Court to quash the adjudication order.
 In January 2017, the court directed KISPL to file an appeal before the appropriate forum—the CESTAT—and directed the tribunal to decide on KISPL’s appeal within six months.
 Accordingly, the company filed an appeal before the CESTAT bench in Mumbai on 14 February.

 The case was listed for its first hearing on 9 March, before a bench comprising the judicial member MV Ravindran and the technical member CJ Mathew, but the bench was reconstituted soon after DN Panda replaced Ravindran, whereas Mathew continued in his position.
-On the penultimate hearing on 31 August, KISPL’s counsel sought an adjournment, which the tribunal granted.
+The DRI’s application states that on 31 August, the tribunal granted an adjournment on the request of the KISPL’s counsel—however, the order sheet records that the adjournment was granted upon a mutual request of both parties.
 The tribunal then fixed the final hearing in the case for 12 September—nearly a month after the Bombay High Court’s six-month deadline had elapsed.
 According to the DRI’s application seeking Mathew’s recusal, the judicial member of the bench, Panda, was due to retire on 14 December 2017, and had “submitted a draft order for finalization” on 11 December.
 The application further states that Mathew “perused the Draft Order” and that he “had an opportunity to finalise the Order but he did not act on it.”

 The order sheets in the judicial file contain a note written by Mathew on 13 December, which states that he had “perused the draft” but could not finalise the order because he was “engaged in group matters of HSBC litigated for three decades and constraint of time owing to sitting in Division bench with Hon’ble President on tour to Mumbai.”
 He added: “Therefore, the draft may be kept in sealed cover and the file placed before the Hon’ble President for appropriate order.”